verhas/License3jRepl/README.md

 # How to issue commands in the application

 You can issue commands in the application interactively typing commands after the prompt.
 The format of the different commands are described in the help text.
 You can also use the TAB key to auto complete the commands and the parameters.

 ## Exiting the program

 Just type `exit`.
-If you get the warning that
+If you get the warning saying:

 ```
 [WARNING] There is unsaved state in the application.
 Use 'exit confirm=yes'
 ```

 then there is a license in the memory that was loaded, modified and not saved yet.
 If you are sure you want to lose the modifications that you made you should follow the suggestion of the warning text and use `exit confirm=yes`.
 That will force the exit to the operating system.
+Note that there cannot be generated but unsaved key in the memory because keys are immediately saved to files after they are generated.

 You can also press Control-C or terminate the Java process.
 The application does not keep any file open and thus there is no danger to render anything unstable.
 You may, however, loose some modification from the license you manipulated in the memory just like if you typed `exit confirm=yes`.

 ## Operating System Commands

 You can execute OS commands if you type `!` at the start of the line.
 That way you can see what is in a directory, you can type/cat the content of a file to the screen without leaving the REPL application.